japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 The `job` is removed from <<jobIdToStageIds, jobIdToStageIds>>, <<jobIdToActiveJob, jobIdToActiveJob>>, <<activeJobs, activeJobs>> registries.

-The final stage of the `job` is removed, i.e. xref:scheduler:ResultStage.adoc#removeActiveJob[ResultStage] or xref:scheduler:ShuffleMapStage.adoc#removeActiveJob[ShuffleMapStage].
+The final stage of the `job` is removed, i.e. scheduler:ResultStage.md#removeActiveJob[ResultStage] or scheduler:ShuffleMapStage.md#removeActiveJob[ShuffleMapStage].

-cleanupStateForJobAndIndependentStages is used in xref:scheduler:DAGSchedulerEventProcessLoop.adoc#handleTaskCompletion-Success-ResultTask[handleTaskCompletion when a `ResultTask` has completed successfully], <<failJobAndIndependentStages, failJobAndIndependentStages>> and <<markMapStageJobAsFinished, markMapStageJobAsFinished>>.
+cleanupStateForJobAndIndependentStages is used in scheduler:DAGSchedulerEventProcessLoop.md#handleTaskCompletion-Success-ResultTask[handleTaskCompletion when a `ResultTask` has completed successfully], <<failJobAndIndependentStages, failJobAndIndependentStages>> and <<markMapStageJobAsFinished, markMapStageJobAsFinished>>.

 == [[markMapStageJobAsFinished]] Marking ShuffleMapStage Job Finished